The-SPOT-Hub/SPOT-Wiki/Lesson Materials & Code/PY101/Python101.md

 ```

 > (The defined function division takes two integer parameters and divides the 1st number by the 2nd number.
 The try, except block tests the result for a ZeroDivisionError.
 If the mathematical value passes the test it is returned.
 If the value does not pass, then the string “The denominator cannot be zero” is returned.
 The arguments 5 and 0, when passed to the function division returns the warning string  which is then printed.
 The concept demonstrated here is try except blocks and ZeroDivisionError’s)
+>
+> While not demonstrated here, when `print` is passed a non-string value, it will implicitly coerce the value to a string for output.
+If we were to call `division` with a non-zero integer for the denominator and the function returned an integer, `print` would *implicitly* coerce it into a string for output.

 ### 3: What does this print and why, what concept does this demonstrate?